ZbCiok/java-stream-examples/README.md

 # java-stream-examples

 ## Dictionary
+- anonymous class
+  - Sometimes we can declare inner class without name such type of inner class are called anonymous class.
+Java anonymous class is a inner class with no name. https://javabydeveloper.com/java-anonymous-class-with-examples/
+    We may use java anonymous classe 3 ways:
+    - Anonymous inner class that extends a class.
+    - Anonymous inner class that implements an interface.
+    - Anonymous inner class that defined as arguments of method / constructor.
 - reduction
   - Stream reduction is an operation that returns one value by combining the elements of a stream.
 The Java stream API contains a set of predefined reduction operations, such as average() , sum() , min() , max() , and count() .
 - mutable reduction operation